Human Remains Found Inside Submerged Vehicle In Darby Creek Could Help Solve Missing Person Case From 2003

 Because of the vehicle, they believe this could be connected to an endangered missing person case from Dec.
 4, 2003.

+“The original circumstances were that he went to pick up two children from a babysitter and never showed up at the babysitter,” Dougherty said.

 The divers who made the discovery are with an organization that helps families find missing persons for free.
-They’re called, “Adventures With Purpose” and say a tip led them to search the area near the marina.READ MORE: Philadelphia Weather: Severe Storms To Bring Possible Isolated Tornadoes, Damaging Wind Gusts To Parts Of Region
+They’re called, “Adventures With Purpose” and say a tip led them to search the area near the marina.READ MORE: New Program In West Philadelphia Called 'Project Safe Corridors' Hopes To Deter Crime, Help Police Catch Suspects

+“This is one of the bodies of water closest to where the individuals last known location and this is where we usually star” Doug Bishop, a sonar dive specialist, said.

 While the weather was warm and sunny, divers told Eyewitness News the water was dark and cold.